 On the same day, the Cubs beat the Florida Marlins 8-3 at Pro Player (Joe Robbie/Sun Life) Stadium, and take a 3-games-to-1 lead in the NLCS.
 Just 1 more win, and the Cubs will have their 1st Pennant in 58 years.

 They're still looking for that 1 more NLCS win.

-October 11, 2004, 10 years ago: The Houston Astros win a postseason series for the first time in their 43-season history, defeating the Braves‚ 12-3‚ to take their Division Series.
+October 11, 2004, 10 years ago: The Houston Astros win a postseason series for the 1st time in their 43-season history, defeating the Braves‚ 12-3‚ to take their Division Series.
 Carlos Beltran is the hero for Houston with 4 hits‚ including 2 HRs‚ and 5 RBIs.